jessegrosjean/DropboxSync/README.markdown

 ## Running Tests

-Before running tests you must set your application keys and dropbox password in PathControllerTests.h.
+Before running tests you must set your application keys in PathControllerTests.h.
 You also need to copy the DropboxTestFolderFixture (in Tests) to you Dropbox account and then update PathControllerTests.h with that path.

+Search and replace APP_ID in Tests-Info.plist

 ## Basic usage

     // 1.
 Set Dropbox shared session with keys from app using API [DBSession setSharedSession:[[[DBSession alloc] initWithConsumerKey:CONSUMERKEY consumerSecret:CONSUMERSECRET] autorelease]];

     // 2.
+Link drobox if not already
+    [DBSession sharedSession] linkFromController:<YOUR_MAIN_VIEW_CONTROLER>];

+    // 3.
 Create path controller.
     PathController *pathController = [[PathController alloc] initWithLocalRoot:LOCAL_ROOT serverRoot:SERVER_ROOT pathMetadataStorePath:METADATA_STORE];

-    // 3.
-If isn't already linked then link if (!pathController.isLinked) {
-    	[pathController linkWithEmail:DROPBOX_ACCOUNT password:DROPBOX_PASSWORD];
-    }

     // 4.
 Sync top level (not recursive) local root with server root.
     [pathController enqueueFolderSyncPathRequest:pathController.localRoot];